bhenning83/wheres-waldo/README.md

 <p>This app is currently hosted for free by Heroku and can be seen live at <a href='https://brendons-wheres-waldo.herokuapp.com'>brendons-wheres-waldo.herokuapp.com</a>.
 (Heroku dynos are put to sleep after 30 minutes of inactivity.
 Please allow 30-45 seconds for app to load if it's inactive.)<p>

  <p>API calls might have to be set to no-cors if calling from a localhost.
-Otherwise you can set up your own database with starter data by running rake db:migrate and rake db:seed. </p>
+Otherwise you can set up your own database with starter data by running 'rake db:migrate db:seed' and changing the domain in the API url to your local server. </p>

  <p>Project was recommended by <a href='https://www.theodinproject.com/'>The Odin Project.</a></p>